open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 Each OTel-Arrow stream maintains internal state, including schemas, dictionaries, and related data that can be referred to by future stream requests.
-Stream requests are encoded and decoded sequentially by both components, allowing them to maintain correct state--which limits how much data each stream can handle.
+Stream requests are encoded and decoded sequentially by both components, allowing them to maintain correct state—which limits how much data each stream can handle.
 Increasing the number of exporter streams improves throughput, but each stream has some overhead, so fewer streams are generally better for compression results.